Music (MUSC)

 Prerequisites: MAUD with a score of 1

-Introduction to International Phoenetic Alphabet as a preliminary to study of pronunciation of the major languages of Wester art music, and study of the pronunciation of Ecclesiastical Latin, standard Italian, and standard broadcast American English using the International Phonetic Alphabet.
+Introduction to International Phonetic Alphabet as a preliminary to study of singers’ lyric diction and stage dialect for singers and actors, with study of the pronunciation of Ecclesiastical Latin and standard broadcast dialects of English (American Standard and British Received Pronunciation) using the International Phonetic Alphabet.

 Prerequisites: MAUD with a score of 1